Use a ATM or Cash A Check

 There are four motels in Farmville, along with numerous bed-and-breakfast inns in town and in the area.
 A complete list is published in The Key (it is also available on the web or from the Admissions Office or the information office in Restover).
 It is often a good idea to make reservations as far ahead as possible, because the local accommodations fill up quickly for big weekends.
 Many freshmen reserve rooms for their families for graduation four years in advance.

-Talk a Dean about Roommate Conflicts, Housing Assignments, Joining a Club or the Greek System, Outdoor Opportunites, or Anything Else
+Talk to a Dean about Roommate Conflicts, Housing Assignments, Joining a Club or the Greek System, Outdoor Opportunites, or Anything Else

 The folks in the Dean of Students office are available to help you with many of the non-academic programs and servic- es you'll encounter at Hampden-Sydney College.
 You'll find them in Blake A, down Via Sacra, at the end of the park- ing lot between Winston and Maples.
 That's where Patty Townsend and Shirley Huskey are, as well as Deans Klein, Lawson, Cvijanovic, and Ramsay.
 Drop by, make an appointment, or call on a moment's notice in an emergency.